milesj/interweave/README.md

 <Interweave matchers={[new EmailMatcher('email')]} />
 ```

-If a match is found, an [Email](#rendered-components) component or
+If a match is found, an [Email](#rendered-elements) element or
-matcher factory will be rendered and passed the following props.
+matcher element will be rendered and passed the following props.

 * `children` (string) - The entire email address that was matched.
 * `emailParts` (object)